sammyd/iOS8-day-by-day-book/manuscript/37-autosizing-collectionview.md

-# iOS8 Day-by-Day :: Day 37 :: Autosizing Collection View Cells
+# Day 37 :: Autosizing Collection View Cells

-This post is part of a daily series of posts introducing the most exciting new parts of iOS8 for developers - [#iOS8DayByDay](https://twitter.com/search?q=%23iOS8DayByDay).
-To see the posts you've missed check out the [index page](http://shinobicontrols.com/iOS8DayByDay), but have a read through the rest of this post first!

----

-## Introduction

 Way back on [day 5](http://www.shinobicontrols.com/blog/posts/2014/07/24/ios8-day-by-day-day-5-auto-sizing-table-view-cells/) of this series, we took a look at the new functionality within table views that